Penn & Teller's Sin City Spectacular: Description

 Each show opened with a solo Penn and Teller performance.
 Some of their pieces, like "Cuffed to a Creep" where Penn finds himself handcuffed to a bizarre stranger (Teller) on a park bench, and "Balloon of Blood" in which Penn eloquently describes the strength and vulnerability of humanity, were borrowed from their stage show, while others, like Teller's "zippo lighter" piece, were written especially for the TV show.

+The show was taped at the MGM Grand Las Vegas.

 The FX network chose not to renew the show after the first season.